Subgenix-Research/Core/README.md

 2. Install all dependencies used with hardhat: `npm install`
 3. Install all dependencies used with Foundry: `forge install`

-To compile all our contracts with foundry & hardhat use the following command: `make build`
+To compile all our contracts with foundry use the following command: `make build`
-To run all our tests use the following command: `make test`
+To run all our tests use the following command: `forge test`

 ## Security: